Woodland burial at Oystermouth cemetery

 Oystermouth's woodland burial ground offers a natural alternative to conventional burial and cremation options.

-Oystermouth's woodland site is managed as an area where new trees are planted to complement existing mature trees - all being allowed to flourish and remain, whilst also being able to accommodate burials.
-This approach reinforces the concept of life's regular renewal, and it offers the opportunity to contribute to the future quality and health of the natural environment, and in doing so to create a meaningful memorial to past lives.
+The woodland site is managed as an area where new trees are planted to complement existing mature trees whilst also being able to accommodate burials.
+This approach offers the opportunity to contribute to the future quality and health of the natural environment, and in doing so to create a meaningful memorial to past lives.
 This can have a particular significance for those coming to terms with their own mortality or having to face the permanence of a loss they have experienced.